ArtHitParade

 The step is quickly taken.
 Also in 1982, the artist paints abstractions in very large format.
 Opus 492, Gelbgrün, is a diptych measuring 260 x 400 cm overall, sold for £ 10.9M by Sotheby's on March 7, 2018, lot 28.

 On a light blue background, the artist added large floating shapes in strident yellow and bright green, through ample gestures inspired by Franz Kline's Action Painting.
 The squeegee appears as a complement to brush and knife for providing a semi-automatism.
+This thin, plastic-coated tool with handles is up to two meters long and 20 cm wide.

 The opus 573-1, Schwefel, oil on canvas 200 x 300 cm painted in 1985, was sold for HK $ 118M by Sotheby's on April 19, 2021, lot 1127.
 The bright colors are more varied than in the example above, over a green background.
 The gestures are less ample, reducing the scarring effect.
 The composition is a clever mix between order and chaos.